About

 Mr. Sehovic’s current focus is on understanding ways in which the built and natural environment can be better integrated through architecture, technology and design.
 He hopes that by looking to natural systems for inspiration, research may uncover new strategies for how architecture can be better designed, built, and operated.
 Mr. Sehovic is particularly interested in how materials and assemblies can act as performative systems to improve building performance while also providing better occupant comfort and health.
 He hopes to eventually combine his passion for architecture and sustainable design with real estate development so more communities can have access to high quality affordable buildings.
 Equally important to Mr. Sehovic is his commitment to helping bring design solutions to refugees and other displaced communities around the world in response to the ever-increasing threats of armed conflicts and natural disasters due to climate change.

-Mr. Sehovic is a member of the American Institute of Architects (AIA), the National Council of Architectural Registration Boards (NCARB), and holds a Leadership in Energy and Environmental Design (LEED) professional accreditation from the U.S. Green Building Council.
-When he isn’t busy working, he can be found exercising, traveling, exploring the outdoors, or watching basketball.
+Mr. Sehovic is a member of the American Institute of Architects (AIA) and the National Council of Architectural Registration Boards (NCARB).
+He holds a Leadership in Energy and Environmental Design (LEED) professional accreditation from the U.S. Green Building Council and is also a Registered Disaster Service Worker (DSW) under the CA Governor’s Office of Emergency Services.
+When he isn’t busy working, he can be found exercising, traveling, reading or watching basketball.

 Powered by Squarespace